cmeiklejohn/cmeiklejohn.github.io/_posts/2015-10-17-leaderboard.markdown

 {% endhighlight %}

-We launch our clients, initialize the simulation, ensure we wait for all events to be processed and finally assert that the final value when the system reaches quiescence is correct!
+We launch our clients, initialize the simulation, ensure we wait for all events to be processed and finally assert that the value, when the system reaches quiescence, is correct!

 ## Code Mesh 2015